The Definitive Guide to Landing Your Investment Banking Internship

 Standing Out in Interviews

-When you are going through interviews at a firm where you’ve built trusting relationships, you have an opportunity to shine.
-Just name dropping a bunch of bankers isn’t enough.
-In fact, doing that could hurt your candidacy.
+During interviews with firms where you’ve built trusting relationships, you have an opportunity to shine.
+Simply name-dropping a bunch of bankers from the firm isn’t enough and could negatively impact your candidacy.
 When the interviewer asks you to walk them through your resume, get out ahead of the interview by weaving in the top few reasons why their bank is one of the top banks you want to work for.
-Your answer should include information that is difficult to get outside of having relationships with bankers at the firm.
+Your answer should include insights gained from your networking efforts.
+This underscores the importance of staying organized and taking copious notes after your networking conversations.

-This also demonstrates why it’s important to stay organized and take copious notes after your networking conversations.
-The night before your big interview, you’ll want to review notes from calls you’ve had with professionals from that firm so it’s fresh in your head.
-You can’t be expected to remember everything you learned about the firm from memory.
+The night before your big interview, you’ll want to review notes from calls you’ve had with professionals from that firm, so it’s fresh in your head.
+A well-prepared candidate stands out, making a significant impression during the critical evaluation process.

-Staying in Touch with Your Relationships
+Staying in Touch with Your Professional Relationships

 In the same way that your contact will provide you with value, try to reciprocate this as much as possible.
 One suggestion is to send articles of recent news or updates about yourself that you think they might enjoy.
-Reaching out on a natural interval that is neither too frequent or infrequent is an important way to keep your conversations going and receive support throughout your journey to your offer and beyond.
+Reaching out on a natural interval that is neither too frequent nor infrequent is an important way to keep your conversations going and receive support throughout your journey to your offer and beyond.

 The investment banking industry is committed to building a more diverse and inclusive workforce.
-Keep in mind that the industry is not perfect, but leaders are well aware of these weaknesses and are making efforts to affect change.
+Keep in mind that the industry is not perfect, but leaders are well aware of its weaknesses and are making efforts to effect change.
 Recognize that in your networking and interviewing interactions, people may not be perfect.
+Be patient, and remember to recognize the other person's humanity.
+The other party is learning just as much from you as you are from them.

-Application & Interview Process
+Understanding the Application and Interview Process

 Reading Job Descriptions